vuejs/eslint-plugin-vue/docs/user-guide/README.md

 ### Conflict with [Prettier]

-If the [Prettier] conflicts with the shareable config provided by this plugin, use [eslint-config-prettier] to resolve it.
+Use [eslint-config-prettier] for [Prettier] not to conflict with the shareable config provided by this plugin.

 Example **.eslintrc.js**: